-In the past, howlite has been widely used by jewelers due to its knack of retaining bright, bold dyes.
-Currently, it has gone through a revival in terms of popularity, the credit of which goes to its white turquoise tag.
+In the past, howlite has been widely used by jewelers due to its knack for retaining bright, bold dyes.
+Currently, it has gone through a revival in terms of popularity, the credit for which goes to its white turquoise tag.

 Thus, there is a huge demand for undyed howlite.
 With the classic white tone, you are bound to get a professional feel when used and worn as jewelry.

-Of all, the howlite bracelets are most popular considering the stone’s healing properties.
-For a bohemian touch, necklaces and bracelets made of howlite beads are famous.
+Of all, the howlite bracelets are the most popular considering the stone’s healing properties.
+For a bohemian touch, necklaces and bracelets made of beads are famous.

 When carved stunningly and paired with other stones or high-quality materials, the stone becomes an integral part of upscale fashion jewelry.
 Spherical drilled howlite is used in making stunning beaded bracelets as well as necklaces.